What is RV insurance?

 RV insurance is a necessity for most RVers whether they are full-time travelers or part-time RVers.
 If you have a class A, B or C motorhome then you are required in all 50 states to have insurance on your RV as it is considered a motor vehicle and falls under the same requirements as your car or truck would for use on public roadways.

-RV insurance works much the same way as standard vehicle insurance, but at times it can be confusing when trying to decide what will work best for you and your RV.
-In this guide I will show you some examples of what you may need for a motorhome or a towable RV and the policies that may fit your needs given various circumstances such as the age of your RV, its market value and contents of your RV.
+RV insurance works much the same way as standard auto insurance, but at times it can be confusing when trying to decide what will work best for you and your recreational vehicle.
+In this guide I will show you some examples of what you may need for a motorhome or a towable RV and the policies that may fit your needs given various circumstances such as the age of your RV, its market value and the personal belongings your RV.

-Let’s begin with motorhomes and the basic coverage you will need.
+Motorhomes and the basic insurance coverage you will need